guymorita/recommendationRaccoon/README.md

 raccoon.recommendFor('userId', 'numberOfRecs', function(results){
   callback(results);
-  // returns an sorted array of itemIds which represent the top recommendations for that individual user based on knn.
+  // returns an sorted array of itemIds which represent the top recommendations for
+  // that individual user based on knn.
+  // numberOfRecs is the number of recommendations you want to receive.
-  // asking for recommendations queries the 'recommendedSet' sorted set for the user. the movies in this set were calculated in advance then the user last rated something.
+  // asking for recommendations queries the 'recommendedSet' sorted set for the user.
+  // the movies in this set were calculated in advance then the user last rated
+  // something.
-  // ex. ['batmanId', 'superman', 'chipmunks']
+  // ex. results = ['batmanId', 'supermanId', 'chipmunksId'] };
-};

 raccoon.mostSimilarUsers('userId', function(results){
   callback(results);
-  // returns an array of the 'similaritySet' sorted set for the user which represents their ranked similarity to all other users given the Jaccard Coefficient.
+  // returns an array of the 'similaritySet' sorted set for the user which
+  // represents their ranked similarity to all other users given the
+  // Jaccard Coefficient.
-  // ex. ['gary', ]
+  // ex. results = ['garyId', 'andrewId', 'jakeId']
 };

 raccoon.leastSimilarUsers('userId', function(results){
   callback(results);
   // same as mostSimilarUsers but the opposite.
+  // ex. results = ['timId', 'haoId', 'phillipId']
 };
 ```